-The Bertalanffy Center for the Study of Systems Science (BCSSS), Vienna, offers a scholarship for the support of work in systems science leading to a PhD-degree at an Austrian university.
+The Bertalanffy Center for the Study of Systems Science offers a 3 year scholarship for the support of work in Systems Science leading to a PhD-degree at an Austrian university.

 The Ludwig von Bertalanffy PhD Scholarship is intended to enable a PhD student to carry out a dissertation project that contributes to the advancement of systems sciences.